scottdillon1/Virtual_SCP_Academy/EnterpriseMessaging&CPI/Part 1 - SCP Setup for Enterprise Messaging.md

 ![EMMAINPAGE](Part1Images/emqueue.png)

+You will now see the **sap/vr/A/WorkflowQueue** queue.
+This queue will contain all incidents from all users and will be used to create the workflow instances that will populate your Fiori Inbox.

+Now, we will add the second queue that you will need for the exercise.
+This queue will be called **sap/vr/A/P00XXXXcpi** and you will replace XXXX with your 4 digit userID.

 Notice the queue names **sap/vr/A/P005001cpi**, they follow the format **namespace + UserID+cpi**
  * These will be used when you develop the IFlow to create Safety Incident Files.